 The winner of our travelling Miffy trophy and a 5000€ cash prize sponsored by Mercis B.V. will be announced in the course of a festive evening event.
 Nominees will be named honorary ambassadors of the 21st Century Children Project co-funded by the European Union, as the represent best practice examples of future-oriented museum spaces for children.

-The closing date for applications is 15 February 2020.
+The closing date for applications was 15 February 2020.
 Thank you for your application!

 is genourosly supported by